BLOG

 Welcome to "Builders who Care", a series of interviews with construction leaders driving innovation in their field.
 These builders are committed to their craft and to positively impacting the communities they serve.
 From implementing sustainable building practices to deploying cutting-edge technology, these individuals are leading the charge in creating a brighter future for the construction industry.

 Disperse interviews Adam Jeffery, a Project Manager at MLJ Contracting in New York.
 Adam grew up in Melbourne and got his civil engineering degree there, as well.
 After working for a major subcontractor in Australia for a while, he got restless, moved to London and worked on several civil and residential projects in the UK.
-Most notably, the Elizabeth line in London.
+Most notably, the Elizabeth Line in London.

 Just before the pandemic, he moved again, to New York this time, and did a stint working on luxury retail stores.
 But he did not enjoy the emphasis on marble and finishing touches.
 Instead, he loved the more rugged side of construction; pouring concrete, excavators digging into the ground, and cranes lifting heavy stuff into place.

-Adam has really come into his own working for MLJ Contracting, which performs prime contracting work for public works agencies in the New York region, with projects as diverse and iconic as Times Square metro station, Brooklyn Bridge and the Police Command Center at the WTC.
+Adam has come into his working for MLJ Contracting, which performs prime contracting work for public works agencies in the New York region, with projects as diverse and iconic as Times Square metro station, Brooklyn Bridge and the Police Command Center at the WTC.

 He is currently working on a housing association project, which is entering the final stages of being made more resilient against Hurricane Sandy-type weather events.
 At the project's peak, there were around 230 workers on-site simultaneously.